Scarabaeus1031/NEXAH/RESEARCH/RESEARCH_VISION.md

 ---

 NEXAH is an orientation-based framework that investigates whether

-**intrinsic stability in complex systems may emerge from local structural coherence**,
+> **intrinsic stability in complex systems emerges from local structural coherence
-rather than from global optimization, reward mechanisms, or centralized control.
+> and can be actively navigated through field-aware control**

 ---